mohsenim/mohsenim.github.io/_pages/cv.md

 **Snappfood** (remote) \| Oct 2023 – Feb 2025

-* Developed intelligent conversational LLM pipeline and intent routing system for customer support automation and CRM enhancement.
+*	Designed and developed an LLM-based conversational pipeline and intent-routing system for customer-support automation and CRM enhancement.
-* Built retrieval-augmented generation (RAG) pipelines for recommendation and query optimization.
+* Built retrieval-augmented generation (RAG) pipelines for recommendation and query optimization, integrating retrieval and language-model components into application workflows.
 * Fine-tuned transformer models using domain-specific instruction datasets.
 </div>